SummerSlam (1999): Storylines

-The main feud heading into SummerSlam was between Stone Cold Steve Austin, Triple H and Mankind over the WWF Championship.
-The previous month at Fully Loaded, Austin retained the WWF Championship by defeating The Undertaker in a first blood match when X-Pac interfered, allowing Austin to hit Undertaker with a television camera.
+The main feud heading into SummerSlam was between "Stone Cold" Steve Austin, Triple H and Mankind over the WWF Championship.
+The previous month at Fully Loaded, Austin retained the WWF Championship by defeating The Undertaker in a First blood match when X-Pac interfered, allowing Austin to hit Undertaker with a television camera.
 Also at Fully Loaded, Triple H defeated The Rock in a Strap match to become the number one contender for the WWF Championship, thanks to the help of Billy Gunn and Chyna.
-In recent weeks, Triple H stated that he's been studying Austin for months to figure out how to beat him.
+In subsequent weeks, Triple H stated that he had been studying Austin for months to figure out how to beat him.

 On the August 9 episode of Raw is War, it was revealed that Minnesota governor as well as fellow WWF legend Jesse "The Body" Ventura would be the special guest referee for the main event at SummerSlam.
 When Triple H came out and got in Ventura's face, WWF Commissioner Shawn Michaels set up a match between Austin, Triple H and Undertaker.
 When Austin was found mysteriously attacked in a stairwell, Michaels accused Triple H of being the attacker but Triple H denied it.
 Michaels then set up a Triple threat falls count anywhere match with the title of number one contender on the line between Triple H, Undertaker and Chyna.
 Austin returned to the arena later that night and hit Triple H with a chair, then put Chyna on top allowing her to win the match and become number one contender.

 The following week, Triple H challenged Chyna to a match with her number one contender status on the line which Chyna accepted.
 Chyna again won the match after Mankind returned from a knee injury and attacked Triple H. Mankind then challenged Chyna for her number one contender status but Chyna refused to accept and low blowed Mankind, Michaels overruled Chyna and made the match.
 Mankind later defeated Chyna to become number one contender and brawled with Triple H after the match.
 Shane McMahon stated as owner of the WWF he was booking a match between Mankind and Triple H to determine the undisputed number one contender and was appointing himself referee.
 Michaels agreed to the match but made it a falls count anywhere match and named himself as the second referee.
 When Mankind and Triple H covered each other, Michaels and Shane both counted to three but they argued over who had won the match.
 Ring announcer Tony Chimel announced that both men are winners and that there would be a Triple Threat match at SummerSlam.